littlefiredragon/WOTR_WoljifRomanceMod/README.md

 ## Special Thanks

-**Editing and Writing Assistance**
+**Debugging and Writing Assistance**

-Extra special thanks for helping with every dialog tree in the mod!
+Extra special thanks for helping with every dialog tree in the mod, and for all your help debugging the issues we found!

 - Ronin